fbpx

 Capital allowances can be claimed on capital expenditure.
 And capital expenditure is anything you buy for your business that’s classed as a long-term investment.
 Examples of this are property, equipment, land, computers, software, as well as fire alarms or security systems, for that matter!

-Not all capital expenditure qualifies for this scheme though – just those items that come under the category of plants and machinery.
+Not all capital expenditure qualifies for this scheme though – just those items that come under the category of plant and machinery.

 CCTV - Tax Relief